 Online courses seem to be everywhere these days, don’t they?
 Regardless of your interests, it’s hard to scroll through Facebook without seeing at least one opportunity to enroll.
-From Teachable to Udemy to Lynda and a million options in between, self-paced learning has literally exploded in the past few years.
+From Teachable to Udemy to LinkedIn Learning and a million options in between, self-paced learning has literally exploded in the past few years.

 So what does this mean for you?